commeta/fast_io/README.md

 - file_push_data, file_push_line, file_insert_line - always cancel the last record and exit with an error.
 - file_replace_line, file_defrag_data, file_defrag_line - if there is an error during writeback, it renames temporary files and data remains intact.
 If a parallel copy of the Fast_IO function is waiting for the file lock to be released, it will fail with a lock error.
 - file_erase_line - checks the number of written bytes; if there is an error writing a file (-3), this operation cannot be undone!
-- file_update_line - checks the number of written bytes; if there is an error writing a file (-4), this operation cannot be undone!
+- file_update_line, file_update_array - checks the number of written bytes; if there is an error writing a file (-4), this operation cannot be undone!

-An error when writing to the file_update_line function can occur when updating the last sectors of the file if there is no more space on the disk and the length of the string exceeds the file size.
+An error when writing to the file_update_line or file_update_array function can occur when updating the last sectors of the file if there is no more space on the disk and the length of the string exceeds the file size.

 An error when writing to the file_erase_line function can only indicate hardware failure.